Competitor Analysis: How to Analyze Your Competitors in 2024

 You then want to figure out what you will be comparing.
 There will certainly be some intangible impressions you can’t quantify that you should.
 However, in order to have the most value and sense, you need to identify some key metrics that you will use to measure one brand against the other.

-While this list is by no means exhaustive, here are some of the metrics you should consider using as your performance indicators:
+While this list is by no means exhaustive, here are some of the metrics you should consider using as your performance indicators when it comes to digital marketing strategies:

 • Rankings for common keywords